 Shotgun finally arrives inside the reactor, where she’s surprised not to find any defences compared to outside.
 But she’s not entirely alone, as who should she discover red-handed but Rufus the mole in person.
 Rufus is just about to make an overconfident villain speech explaining all his plans, when the other three Turks arrive and shut him up.
 All he says before clamming up is that: “AVALANCHE has been taking liberties.”
 Surprising everyone, Verdot shows up right after the others!
 This is especially surprising to the player, who – if you’re like me – probably took the scene at Shinra HQ where Verdot found Rufus missing as happening at the time it was played, and not several hours earlier, like it would have taken for Verdot to go from the president’s office to Corel!
 Verdot reveals that Rufus is the mole, and that the Turks should arrest him, where he’ll be confined to a “secret room” in Turks HQ, secretly under arrest with no one in the public knowing about it to preserve Shinra’s image.
 The Turks are wholly behind this.
 Looks like human rights violations are back on the menu, boys!

 Rufus points out that they’re not exactly in a position to arrest anyone, and needs only to gesture upwards to reveal an AVALANCHE fire team, led by Fuhito, already in position on the second storey atrium.
 For some reason, Rufus takes this opportunity to complain to Fuhito about AVALANCHE capturing the reactor without instructions from him, and Fuhito decides it’s time to defy Rufus and retake AVALANCHE’s freedom.
-Rufus threatens to take away their money, but Fuhito says they don’t need it any longer (it’s unclear what’s changed to allow this, if anything, partially because of some drastic plot changes about to take place).
+Rufus threatens that this will take away their money, but Fuhito says they don’t need it any longer (it’s unclear what’s changed to allow this, if anything, partially because of some drastic plot changes about to take place).
 Ironically, Verdot ends up having to order the Turks to defend Rufus from AVALANCHE, since he has to be taken alive!

 After a while, Elfé and Sears arrive on the second level with Fuhito, saying the explosives are ready to blow the place to high hell.
 Which is a little strange, since Elfé and President Shinra were both independently talking about the Corel reactor somehow being able to “expose” Shinra, but whatever, I guess.
 But the strangest reaction is from Verdot, who recognizes Elfé’s voice and calls her “Felicia.”
 It seems she’s actually his daughter, who supposedly died in the Kalm bombings!
 Elfé starts to regain her memories.
 The short of it is that Felicia survived the bombing, only for Verdot to hand her over to Hojo (eeeugh).
-Hojo experimented on her, and then tried to dispose of her after the experiments nearly killed her, but she beat the odds and escaped the un-described “disposal” process.
+Hojo experimented on her, and then tried to dispose of her after the experiments nearly killed her, but she beat the odds and escaped the “disposal” process.
 At some time after that, she presumably met up with AVALANCHE.

-AVALANCHE are just as stunned as the Turks, but out of nowhere, a blue “bubble’ of magic appears around Elfé and she collapses.
+AVALANCHE are just as stunned as the Turks, but out of nowhere, a blue “bubble” of magic appears around Elfé and she collapses.
 Fuhito reacts to this with a villainous ramble about how this means “everything is in place.”
 Sears goes to help Elfé without questioning his associate’s incredibly suspicious dialogue, and Fuhito orders the attack to continue in their absence.

 On the ground, the three NPC Turks all encourage Verdot to go after Elfé, even if it means abandoning his duties, a real flip-flop on their brown-nosing.
 Shotgun is the only one who says otherwise, if only to encourage Verdot to do what he thinks is right.
-Rufus points out that Shinra will have Verdot killed if he goes AWOL, but Verdot retorts out that since their orders to arrest Rufus were ultra-hush-hush top secret, literally no one knows what’s going on here besides the five Turks and Rufus, and Rufus is about to be arrested and buried like the Ark of the Covenant.
+Rufus points out that Shinra will have Verdot killed if he goes AWOL, but Verdot retorts that since their orders to arrest Rufus were ultra-hush-hush top secret, literally no one knows what’s going on here besides the five Turks and Rufus, and Rufus is about to be arrested and buried like the Ark of the Covenant.
 True, Verdot admits that President Shinra still wants to pass on the company to Rufus (which has been evident, for all it’s foolish), and so Rufus will come to power one day, but Shinra wants his son to pick up his act first, so in the interim, Rufus will be powerless and silenced.
 Verdot decides to head off after his daughter, telling Tseng to take over from here.
 What, really?
 Is that all Verdot had to do?
 Just say he’s passing things on to Tseng, and suddenly Heidegger or some other executive doesn’t get to take over and nearly destroy a major population centre out of spite?

 By the way, I’m so glad Shotgun has just given up on rescuing the reactor.
 I mean, I kind of genuinely am, because it would be silly for her to even be able to save it at this point, but I’m also glad because it’s funny.
 You see, the writers have basically forgotten about Barret and his hopes for the town, and that’s comedy.